zendframework/zend-feed/docs/book/reader.md

 WellFormedWeb | Implements support for the Well Formed Web CommentAPI 1.0.
 Thread | Implements support for Atom Threading Extensions as described in RFC 4685.
 Podcast | Implements support for the Podcast 1.0 DTD from Apple.
+GooglePlayPodcast | Implements support for the Google Play Podcasts 1.0 DTD from Google.

 The core extensions are somewhat special since they are extremely common and multi-faceted.
 For example, we have a core extension for Atom.
 Atom is